nyonson/raiju/README.md

 # configuration

-*Global* flags (can be found with `raiju -h`), not command flags (e.g. `raiju candidates -h`), can also be set through environment variables or with a configuration file.
+*Global* flags (can be found with `raiju -h`) can be set through environment variables or with a configuration file.
 CLI flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix on the flag name.
 For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.